STUDENTS Policy

 2. High School Administration must confirm after a full

-academic review that the student is further enrolled in courses outside of the high
+academic review that the student is further enrolled in courses outside of the

-of 80%.
-The High School Administration
+requirements of 80%.
+The High School

-success/credit confirmation for academic eligibility for the current and
+procedures to determine success/credit confirmation for academic eligibility

-that such confirmed credits be placed on the student’s transcript.
+It is not necessary that such confirmed credits be placed on the

 3. All classes must be completed by the high school’s end